 The solicitation of proxies in the enclosed form is made on behalf of the Board of Directors.
 The entire cost of soliciting these proxies, including the costs of preparing, printing and mailing to stockholders this proxy statement and accompanying materials, will be borne by us.
-We have not engaged a third party solicitor to assist us with the solicitation of proxies.
-Proxies may be solicited personally, by telephone or otherwise by our officers, directors and employees, who will receive no additional compensation for these services.
+We have engaged Morrow & Co., LLC, 470 West Ave., Stamford, CT 06902, Inc. to assist us with the solicitation of proxies for a fee of \$5,000, plus expenses.
+In addition, proxies may be solicited personally, by telephone or otherwise by our officers, directors and employees, who will receive no additional compensation for these services.
 We will ask banks, brokers and other nominees to forward these proxy materials to their principals and obtain authority to execute proxies.
 We will then reimburse such parties for their reasonable expenses incurred in connection with these activities.